bpelikan/GitBlogs/_posts/2015-07-09-Basic-Git-Commands.md

 * **git help:** get git basic commands.

 * **git help COMMAND:** get help of a command.

+## <a name="branch_operation"></a>Branch Operation

+To checkout a new branch from remote repo: When you want to change to a branch that is not in your local side, use `git branch -a` to list all the branches, and find the one you want to checkout in the remote.
+Then run `git checkout --track origin/<branch_name>`, and you will get the branch.
+Use `git branch` to check it.

 ## <a name="check_commit_history"></a>Check commit history